Skip Navigation

 • Makes dining halls more accessible to all diners by eliminating 4 out of 9 top food allergens (dairy/milk, eggs, fish, and shellfish)

-• Protects our environment, our health, and secures the future of our planet (win-win-win!)
+• Protects our environment, our health, animals, and secures the future of our planet (win-win-win!)

 What to Expect